DCC-EX/dcc-ex.github.io/docs/reference/hardware/wire-gauge.md

 and described by the Ohm\'s law formula, Voltage = Current \* Resistance (V=IR).
 The thinner the wire, the more resistance it has.
-As you can see from the formula, if your wire had a .5 Ohm resistance and there was 5 Amps flowing through it, you would lose\... we\'re waiting.
-Get out your calculator\...
-Yes, 2.5 Volts.
-If you only started with say, 12v, that would leave you with only 9.5 to run your trains.
+As you can see from the formula, if your wire had a .5 Ohm resistance and there was 5 Amps flowing through it, you would lose\. calculator\. would leave you with only 9.5 to run your trains.
 And that lost energy is wasted as heat.
 This is an exaggerated example, but you get the idea.